akarui2004/ToDo-App-API/README.md

 - CRUD a project
 - Project will have: uuid, title, position, create_at, updated_at, deleted_at
 - Project may be have multiple tags (**will implement in the future**)
+- Project belongs to user

 ### Priority
 - Will have 4 master priority and can't be CRUD this.
 - 4 master priority: low, normal, high, highest
+- Priority belongs to user
-- Priority will have: uuid, title, color, is_master, created_at, updated_at, deleted_at
+- Priority will have: uuid, user_id, title, color, is_master, created_at, updated_at, deleted_at

 ### Task
 - CRUD a task
+- Task belongs to project
+- Task belongs to user through project
 - Task will have many tags
 - Task will have one priority
 - Task will have: uuid, priority_id, project_id, title, description, status, start_time, end_time, created_at, updated_at, deleted_at